EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 :code:`fieldOfView` JSON object format
 ========================================
-The :code:`fieldOfView` can be specified in three ways, according to the parameter :code:`sensorGeometry` definition.
+The :code:`fieldOfView` can be specified in three ways, according to the parameter :code:`shape` definition.

-1. :code:`"sensorGeometry": "CONICAL"`
+1. :code:`"shape": "CONICAL"`

     .. csv-table:: Input parameter description
         :header: Parameter, Type,Description
         :widths: 10,10,10,40

-        fullConeAngle, number, degrees, Full cone angle of the instrument FOV.
+        fullConeAngle, number, degrees, Full cone angle of the FOV.

     Example:

     .. code-block:: python

                 "fieldOfView": {
-                                    "sensorGeometry": "CONICAL",
+                                    "shape": "CONICAL",
                                     "fullConeAngle":10
                                 }

-2. :code:`"sensorGeometry": "RECTANGULAR"`
+2. :code:`"shape": "RECTANGULAR"`

     .. csv-table:: Input parameter description
         :header: Parameter, Type, Units, Description
         :widths: 10,10,10,40

-        alongTrackFieldOfView, number, degrees, (full) along-track fov.
-        crossTrackFieldOfView, number, degrees, (full) cross-track fov.
+        angleHeight, number, degrees, Angular height (about sensor X-axis) angleWidth, number, degrees, Angular width (about sensor Y-axis)

+    angleHeight and angleWith correspond to the along-track and cross-track FOVs respectively in case the sensor-frame is aligned to the NADIR_POINTING frame.

     Example:

     .. code-block:: python

                 "fieldOfView": {
-                                    "sensorGeometry": "RECTANGULAR",
+                                    "shape": "RECTANGULAR",
-                                    "alongTrackFieldOfView":10,
-                                    "crossTrackFieldOfView":30
+                                    "angleHeight":10,
+                                    "angleWidth":30
                                 }

-    .. warning:: The along-track FOV and cross-track FOV specs are assigned assuming the instrument is in nominal orientation, i.e. the instrument is aligned to nadir-frame.
-                 If the instrument is rotated about the satellite body frame (by specifying non-zero orientation angles in the instrument json specs file), the actual along-track and cross-track fovs simulated maybe different.

-3. :code:`"sensorGeometry": "CUSTOM"`
+3. :code:`"shape": "CUSTOM"`

     In this case the field-of-view is specified in terms of clock ,cone angles.
 The definition of the clock, cone angles is the same as used in Orbit and Coverage module, i.e.